Associate Professor of Aesthetics and Critical Studies

 Philip Glahn’s research and teaching focus on the histories, theories and practices of art as technology, labor and activism.
 His writings on the legacies of avant-garde strategies, the politics of drawing, digital media and new social formations, radio and the public sphere, as well as other topics have appeared in publications including Art Journal, Afterimage, The Brooklyn Rail, Parallax, Panorama and PUBLIC, as well as several anthologies.

 His research has been supported by several grants including a Fulbright Fellowship and a Helena Rubinstein Fellowship for Critical Studies as part of the Whitney Independent Studies Program.
 Prior to his appointment at Tyler, he taught art history and criticism at Pratt Institute, Brooklyn College and Hunter College, where at the latter he received the Presidential Award for Excellence in Teaching.
 Glahn’s book addressing questions of socialism and technology, pedagogy and the utility in the work of Bertolt Brecht was published in 2014 by Reaktion Books.
-His current research and book project focuses on the relationship between art, communication technologies and concepts of utopia.
+He was a 2020 recipient of the Art Journal Award, given to the most distinguished contribution published in Art Journal during the previous year.
+His current research focuses on the relationship between art, communication technologies and concepts of utopia.
+A book project (with Cary Levine), concerning the work of Mobile Image, one of the most significant telecommunications art collectives of the contemporary era, is forthcoming from MIT Press.

 PhD, Art History and Criticism, Graduate Center, City University of New York, 2007